lgastako/llm-commit/README.md

 Run `llm commit` like this:

 ```
-llm commit
+% llm commit
-TODO fill in output here
+> git commit -m 'Update command handling to properly quote messages' -a
+[main 6a72485] Update command handling to properly quote messages
+ 1 file changed, 24 insertions(+), 3 deletions(-)
 ```

 And it will generate the command to commit the changes with and autogenerate message which you can accept, edit, or reject.

-Run it with the -y flag to automatically commit the changes:
+TODO: Run it with the -y flag to automatically commit the changes:

 ```
-llm commit -y
+% llm commit -y
-TODO fill in output here
+[main 6a72485] Update command handling to properly quote messages
+ 1 file changed, 24 insertions(+), 3 deletions(-)
 ```

 It will use your [default model](https://llm.datasette.io/en/stable/setup.html#setting-a-custom-default-model) to generate the corresponding commit message.